-Lifts no lock from the forehead yet white, not a leaf that is wither'd yet shakes From the loose crown that laughs on young tresses! and ever the earth and the skies Are cramm'd with audacious contingencies, measureless means
+Lifts no lock from the forehead yet white, not a leaf that is wither'd yet shakes From the loose crown that laughs on young tresses I and ever

-What gain were in that?
+Picks it up, and perceives it is broken, and knows it unfit to The care it yet craves Life eternal, atornally wedded to What gain were in that!
 Why should any man seek what he loathes to prolong?
-The twilight that darkens, the eye-ball; the dull ear that's deaf to the song, When the maidens rejoice that the bride to the bridegroom,
+The twilight that darkens, the eye-ball; the dull ear that's